-Iceland is a beautiful Scandinavian country that sits between the tip of Europe and edge of North America.
-The World’s Happiest Report has continuously ranked the country at top, serving as evidence that Iceland is a potent tourist haven.
+Iceland is a beautiful Scandinavian country that sits between the tip of Europe and the edge of North America.
+The World’s Happiest Report has continuously ranked the country at the top, serving as evidence that Iceland is a potent tourist haven.

 Despite it being smaller in size than that of the state of New York, Iceland has it all.
 From waterfalls to the northern lights, below, is a list of the must-dos in this magical country.

 1. Iceland in December: Immerse in Hot Springs & Geothermal Pools

 Iceland is known for its hot springs.
 Not only is the country full of geothermal activity, but it also houses glaciers from east to west due to its proximity to the Arctic.
 This contrast in temperature and geothermal activity have resulted in natural spas around the country.